KijinKHU/HybridSAGE/README.md

 Note that since the embedding update is done on CPU, it will be significantly slower than doing everything on GPU.

-The HITS@10 is 0.01241, compared to 0.01220 with SLIM with the same dimensionality.\